alfiephillips/hiyield-challenges/README.md

 - **Bcorp**: I'm very interested in your association with Bcorp and the benefits it brings for both your team and the clients.
-The committment to sustainability and being ethical in business is something i'm invested into, it's a very powerful tool for building trust and loyalty with clients when developing a new product - I believe this is most important having a postive relationship with the client. **Could you share how this certification influences your development life cycle of a project.
+The committment to sustainability and being ethical in business is something i'm invested into, it's a very powerful tool for building trust and loyalty with clients when developing a new product - I believe this is most important having a postive relationship with the client. **Could you share how this certification influences the development life cycle of a project.
 I'm also interested how Hiyield integrates the commitment to environmental factors on a day-to-day basis.**